Restaurants

 506 E. Main St.

-Division Brewery's side-hustle, Division Pizza, makes Chicago tavern-style pizzas (the cracker-thin crust style) and smash burgers.
-That's about it.
+Division Brewery is a local brewery with a side-hustle pizza spot: Division Pizza.
+Here they make Chicago-style tavern pizzas (cracker-thin crust) and smash burgers.
+That’s about it.
 The menu is small but perfect.
-We're fans of The Abbey, a white-sauce pie with pistachio and plump mounds of house-made sausage topped with a drizzle of hot honey.
-Get a house-made beer while you're at; the brewery has a good selection of sours and IPAs.
-And, it's actually within walking distance of the stadium — if you don't mind a walk.
+We’re fans of The Abbey, a white-sauce pie with pistachio and plump mounds of house-made sausage topped with a drizzle of hot honey.
+Get a house-made beer while you’re at; the brewery has a good selection of sours and IPAs.
+And, it’s actually within walking distance of the stadium.

 J. Gilligan’s Bar & Grill